 Mahomes connected with JuJu Smith-Schuster for a 12-yard catch and run to make it a “more manageable” third-and-22.

-Kelce ran a shallow cross on the next play and Mahomes hit him for a 5-yard game, but as the future Hall of Fame tight end rambled across the field — and with no chance to sprint his way to a first down — he spied running back Samaje Perine.
+Kelce ran a shallow cross on the next play and Mahomes hit him for a 5-yard gain, but as the future Hall of Fame tight end rambled across the field — and with no chance to sprint his way to a first down — he spied running back Samaje Perine.

 Yes, he did it again.

-With a rugby style lateral toward the visiting sideline, Kelce connected with Perine who gained 15 more yards to set up a truly manageable fourth-and-2, which Hunt converted.
+With a rugby-style lateral toward the visiting sideline, Kelce connected with Perine who gained 15 more yards to set up a truly manageable fourth-and-2, which Hunt converted.

 The play was reminiscent of a touchdown lateral Kelce threw to Kadarius Toney last December in a loss against Buffalo.
 That all-time great highlight was negated by a penalty on Toney for lining up offside.